 Instead, if manufacturers and suppliers create a foundation of digitalization that includes advanced AI tools, they can make critical decisions based on data and sound business insights, not hunches.
 Using AI to help analyze and identify opportunities can even become a differentiator, setting the company apart from others.
 In this era of fierce competition, having a technology advantage is smart business.
 In today's brutally harsh landscape, the smartest organizations will be the ones to prevail, adapt, and flourish.

-To learn more about the smart use of business data. visit infor.com.
+Learn more about the smart use of business data and Infor solutions for the high-tech industry.

-LEARN MORE
+LEARN MORE 7